A Look At the Lightning Network

 A look at other use-cases for the Lightning network, including its usage as a fast settlement system to move dollars and other fiat currencies around globally, through the core bitcoin liquidity of the network.

 A response to various criticisms of the Lightning network, including an explanation of why comparing its small size to various larger DeFi projects is a category error, and an analysis of its scaling potential.

 Concluding thoughts on the regulatory and enforcement hurdles governments face now that open-source peer-to-peer payments technology exists.

 Humans in tiny groups don’t need money; they can organize resources among themselves manually.

-However, groups that reach the Dunbar number or larger usually start identifying and making use of some form of money, which gives them a more liquid, divisible, friction-minimized, and widely-accepted accounting unit for storing and exchanging value with people they don’t know.
+However, groups that reach the Dunbar number or larger usually start identifying and using some form of money, which gives them a more liquid, divisible, friction-minimized, and widely-accepted accounting unit for storing and exchanging value with people they don’t know.

-Ledger-only systems, referring to paper and bank currency systems with flexible money supplies that are backed by nothing and have no cost to produce, have been tried a number of times in history.
+Ledger-only systems, referring to paper and bank currency systems with flexible money supplies that are backed by nothing and have no cost to produce, have been tried several times in history.
 Each of those fiat currencies inevitably failed over a long enough timeline.
 The temptation by central policymakers to produce more, especially in times of crisis, is always there.
-To assume that such a system can last forever without a breakdown or reset of some sort, is to assume that there will be an unbroken chain of competent and selfless centralized operators of that monetary system.
+To assume that such a system can last forever without a breakdown or reset of some sort is to assume that there will be an unbroken chain of competent and selfless centralized operators of that monetary system.